vinhub100/Bharath-Keyboard/README.md

 # Bharath-Keyboard
-Intuitive and Motivative Keaboard to Use Indian Family Languages
+Intuitive and Motivative Keaboard to Use Indian Family Languages.